 RFID, Radio Frequency Identification, is the technology that lets you simply wave your credit or identification card, passport or license in front of a nearby scanner instead of having to slide the magnetic stripe through it.
 The electronic scanner sends a signal which is received by an antenna embedded into the card, which is connected to the card’s RFID chip, thus activating it.
 Unfortunately, criminals with minimal technical skills can construct their own RFID readers with a few simple supplies.

 These devices can steal your private financial information quickly and silently, all the perpetrator needs to do is come near your wallet with the hidden card reader.
 You wouldn’t know it at all.

-If your card is equipped with PayWave or blink, indicated by a logo on the front or back of the card, then it has a RFID chip embedded in it.
-The absence of a PayPass logo, however, does not mean that your card does not have a RFID chip—call the customer service number on the back of your card to verify if your card is RFID chipped.
+If your card is equipped with PayWave or blink, indicated by a logo on the front or back of the card, then it has an RFID chip embedded in it.
+The absence of a PayPass logo, however, does not mean that your card does not have an RFID chip—call the customer service number on the back of your card to verify if your card is RFID chipped.

 If you cannot get an answer from your bank you should protect your cards anyway to ensure that you do not fall victim to identity theft.
-Imagine how the theft of your identity while traveling could negatively impact your trip!
+Imagine how the theft of your identity while travelling could negatively impact your trip!
 You should be concerned if you carry an American Express Card, Visa, Discover, MasterCard or a passport.